Increasing positive monoids of ordered fields are FF-monoids: Atomicity and Factorization on Commutative Monoids

 A \emph{numerical semigroup} is a cofinite submonoid of the additive monoid $\nn_0$.
 Every numerical semigroup has a unique minimal set of generators, which is finite.
 For a numerical semigroup $N$ minimally generated by the positive integers $a_1 , \dots, a_n$, we have that $\gcd(a_1, \dots, a_n) = 1$ and $\mathcal{A}(N) = \{a_1, \dots, a_n\}$.
 Thus, every numerical semigroup is an atomic monoid containing finitely many atoms.
 A great first approach to the realm of numerical semigroups can be found in \cite{GR09}.

 A \emph{Puiseux monoid} is an additive submonoid of $\qq_{\ge 0}$.
 Albeit a natural generalization of numerical semigroups, Puiseux monoids are not always atomic.
-However, a Puiseux monoid is atomic provided it does not have $0$ as a limit point.
-We say that a Puiseux monoid is \emph{monotone} if it can be generated by a monotone sequence of rationals.
-The atomicity of Puiseux monoids was the center of attention in \cite{fG16} and \cite{GG16}. \\
+Consider, for instance, $\langle 1/2^n \mid n \in \nn \rangle$.
+However, a Puiseux monoid $M$ is atomic provided $M^\bullet$ does not have $0$ as a limit point (\cite[Theorem~3.10]{fG16}).
+If an atomic Puiseux monoid is not isomorphic to a numerical semigroup, then it contains infinitely many atoms.
+For example, it is not hard to verify that if $M = \langle 1/p \mid p \text{ is prime} \rangle$, then $|\mathcal{A}(M)| = \infty$.
+The atomicity of Puiseux monoids was the center of attention in \cite{fG16}.